carallon/pharos-controller-api/sphinx-src/http-api/timeline.rst

 POST
 ====

 Control a timeline in the project.
+Action will propagate to all controllers in a project.

 ``POST /api/timeline``